esteinig/nctc-tools/README.md

 >**Please note**: these are pre-submission assemblies that should not be treated as final versions.
 Assemblies contain both chromosomal and plasmid contigs.

+## Version

+This version is a prototype that will be extended over the next few months; we will add the following to the pipeline in the next update:

+* proper messages
+* cluster execution in Snakemake
+* quality control task for summarizing assembly statistics
+* update task for obtaining summaries for changes at NCTC3000
+* additional collect task options
+* install via BioConda

 ## Setup

 Conda: